lauragondu/Mini-project/README.md

 ## Folders:

-- **Jupyter_notebook** --> This folder has the Jupyter notebooks used to plot the results in different types of graphs.
+- **Jupyter_notebooks** --> This folder has the Jupyter notebooks used to plot the results in different types of graphs.

 - **Matflow_workflows** -->  This folder has the .yml files used to run the simulations.